Stevia: Industrial extracts

 Rebaudioside A has the least bitterness of all the steviol glycosides in the Stevia rebaudiana plant.
-To produce steviol glycosides commercially, Stevia rebaudiana plants are dried and subjected to a hot water extraction process.
+To produce steviol glycosides commercially, Stevia rebaudiana plants are dried and subjected to a hot water extraction process, yielding a powder after drying.
 This crude extract contains about 50% rebaudioside A. The various glycosides are separated and purified via crystallization techniques, typically using ethanol or methanol as solvent.
-The dried extract contains no less than 95% steviol glycosides.
+The dried extract as a powder contains no less than 95% steviol glycosides.

 Stevia rebaudiana extracts and derivatives are produced industrially and marketed under different trade names.